 Veins have one-way valves that help keep blood flowing toward your heart.
 If the valves are weak or damaged, blood can back up and pool in your veins.
 This causes the veins to swell, which can lead to varicose veins.

 Many factors can raise your risk for varicose veins.
-Examples of these factors include family history, older age, gender, pregnancy, overweight or obesity, and lack of movement.
+Examples of these factors include family history, older age, gender, pregnancy, overweight or obesity, lack of movement, and leg trauma.

 Varicose veins are treated with lifestyle changes and medical procedures.
 The goals of treatment are to relieve symptoms, prevent complications, and improve appearance.